What Happens During a Cybersecurity Risk Audit?

 Final Step: Analysis and Reporting

-Finally, we have the final stage of the risk audit.
+Finally, we have the final stage of the IT security risk assessment.

 The risk audit will report on each stage of the audit—the business’ needs, their vulnerabilities, weaknesses from a white hat perspective, and compliance policies.